Doug McKeon

-Doug McKeon (born June 10, 1966) is an American actor who first achieved notability as a child actor.
+Doug McKeon (born June 10, 1966) is an American actor who first attracted attention as a child actor.

 Early life and career

 McKeon was born on June 10, 1966, in Pompton Plains, New Jersey, and raised in Oakland, New Jersey, where he attended Indian Hills High School.

 McKeon performed in the television series The Edge of Night.
 He acted in the films Uncle Joe Shannon (for which he was nominated for a Golden Globe Award), On Golden Pond, Night Crossing and Mischief.